 At the end of 2012, I did a short residency at Gallery Dit Eiland on Ameland.
 I worked in a portable cabin in a pasture, outside the village of Hollum (see Image 1).
 I made drawings and wrote while researching my subject.
-In January 2013, I travelled to Grímsey, a small island north of Iceland to work and experience the island itself, apart from mass tourism, social connections and a shared history.
+In January 2013, I travelled to Grímsey, a small island north of Iceland to work and experience the island, , its social connections and shared history.
 I was the only stranger in a small community, a position I have never envied (but it wasn't that bad).
-From the window of the house I stayed in, I could observe the 'other side', the mainland, and the boat coming and going.
+From the window of my house, I could observe the 'other side', the mainland, and the boat coming and going.
 The weather changed a lot while I was there.
-It was of interest to be in a place where I could observe frequent shifts of the horizon (see Image 2), from a clear view of the mainland to almost zero visibility, and to be closed off from the outside world for a couple of days during a storm.
+It was interesting to be in a place where I could observe frequent shifts of the horizon (see Image 2).
+During my time there, my perspective changed from a clear view of the mainland to almost zero visibility.
+At other times, I was closed off from the outside world - sometimes for days, - during a storm.